M4elstr0m/TarkovMapTracker/README.md

 <figure><i>Screenshot of the settings panel of the TarkovMapTracker v2.0.0</i></figure>
 </div>

+## 🖥️ Platforms
+This software is only for **Windows** and is only helpful when you have Escape From Tarkov installed on your computer

 ## 🚧 Known Issues
 <!-- 🚧✅ --->

 - Player's rotation might display oddly on **Reserve**

-## 🖥️ Platforms
+## 🗺️ Roadmap

-This software is only for **Windows** and is only helpful when you have Escape From Tarkov installed on your computer
+You can see every changelogs in the [releases](https://github.com/M4elstr0m/TarkovMapTracker/releases) tab

+- [x] Initial project setup [v1.0.0](https://github.com/M4elstr0m/TarkovMapTracker/releases/tag/v1.0.0)
+- [x] Complete overhaul and QoL improvements [v2.0.0](https://github.com/M4elstr0m/TarkovMapTracker/releases/tag/v2.0.0)
+- [ ] French and Russian README.md
+- [ ] Add more interesting locations icons for each map (such as extracts)
+- [ ] Source code refactoring
+- [ ] Who knows!

 ## 🗒️ Credits
 <a href="https://www.escapefromtarkov.com/">Escape From Tarkov</a>: this software has been made for this game after all